mamachugh/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Overview
 Identify specific factors for a successful crowdfunding campaign.
-Several resources are below, including a link to the Excel data set and embedded charts which were used to more easily visualize the data.
+This report includes several resources including a link to the Excel data set.
+Embedded charts were used to more easily visualize the data.

 [Kickstarter_Analysis_Excel_Dataset](mamachugh/kickstarter-analysis/Kickstarter_Challenge.zip)

+### Analysis of Outcomes Based on Launch Date:
+From the first chart it is evident that the

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/79054284/109452073-8b4dd300-7a14-11eb-80d2-11b8cd9b0428.png)
 #### Theater Outcomes Based on Launch Date

+### Analysis of Outcomes Based on Goals

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/79054284/109451322-ccdd7e80-7a12-11eb-8d4d-de1566d17039.png)
 #### Outcomes Based on Goal

-### Analysis of Outcomes Based on Launch Date:
-From the first chart it is evident that the

-### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered